-->

 No.

-He only appeared to be dead, due to his state of intoxification.
+He only appeared to be dead, due to his state of intoxication.
 Therefore, that is why what next transpires is a right roller coaster ride of an adventure in itself!
 As monkeys save the day - turn around is fair play - friends help with a fray - and weddings are eventful come what may.

-Mike Tyson - its over to you pal!
+Mike Tyson - it's over to you pal!

 THE REVIEW:

 You see, in essence, this movie is what I would call a formulaic movie of times past.
-It has the comradeship element in it, which is somewhat reminiscent of other 'brat-house' films like 'Superbad', 'Animal House', and 'The Whoopee Boys'.
+It has a comradeship element in it, which is somewhat reminiscent of other 'brat-house' films like 'Superbad', 'Animal House', and 'The Whoopee Boys'.
 It has the whole fish out of water scenario in it, which is similar tonally to films like 'Rush Hour 3', 'Quigley Down Under', and 'Big'.
 Plus it has that whole silly favour to it also, one which can be seen in films like 'Porkeys' and 'Bill and Ted's Excellent Adventure'.

-Well - come on - lets face it - all of the characters in this film could have easily been stripped out of 'Superbad'!
-You have the bad mouthed podgy one - the skinny nerdy one - and the other good looking one that all of the girls fancy.
+Well, come on, let's face it!
+All of the characters in this film could have easily been stripped out of 'Superbad'!
+You have the bad-mouthed podgy one - the skinny nerdy one - and the other good-looking one that all of the girls fancy.
 Fair enough, all of these guys are a lot older than the character in 'Superbad'.
 But still, that is not to say that they do not share the same 'communal energy'!

 However, to juxtapose my critical stance for a moment, I did feel that this film had quite a lot going for it at the same time.
-For a start, I enjoyed some of the vocal humour - that was especially great at the beginning of the flick.
-Next, I have to give praise to the very talented monkey - well, no film can go wrong with a puffing primate, can it?
-(Tim Burtons 'Planet of the Apes' maybe?)
+For a start, I enjoyed some of the vocal humor - that was especially great at the beginning of the flick.
+Next, I have to give some praise to the very talented monkey - well, no film can go wrong with a puffing primate, can it?
+(Tim Burton's Planet of the Apes' maybe?)
 After that, I would have to say that I did like Mike Tyson's cameo in this movie - even though he cannot sing for sh*t.
-And finally, I did enjoy how the film played out like a perverse and drunken version of 'Columbo' - particularly the whole investigative aspect to it.
+And finally, I did enjoy how the film played out like a perverse and drunken version of 'Columbo' - particularly the whole investigative aspect of it.

 So all in all 'The Hangover 2' is not a bad-bad film really!
 If anything, it is a tried and tested film that has archetypal characters, a simple plot line, and an overall panache that harks back to yesteryear.